nsolerieu/slrncl.com/www/blog/content/posts/2024-02-28-web-design-grids.md

 The grid itself is here only to define columns.
 You may not use it to avoid too much visual noise during design.

+## Mobile

+On mobile (all screens under 800px wide) all columns under 50% width collapse into a stack of 100% width.
+By following a rudimentary set of columns (like the above), one can skip the struggle of the in-between desktop and mobile breakpoints (aka - tablets).
+This aggressive approach paired with responsive spacing and type scales, yields a strong layout base that will flex across all resolutions.
+Keeping up with screen size is not a viable strategy, hardware evolves quickly (and wildly).
+It's tempting, and sometime necessary, to make exception to this rule.
+In my experience, keeping to such a strict strategy allowed to scale layout and creative while covering 90% of the editorial web design needs.

 ## Spacing
 Gutters are the spaces between columns.
 They create an even horizontal alignment between the elements in a row, promoting consistent spacing throughout the layout.
 Nested elements can have their own padding or be aligned to the grid